 We spent some time at Mural lane trying to enjoy the street art and took photos of them all.
 That feels like when we’re hunting street arts in Penang.
 These murals painted on old, heritage buildings.
 They seem to highlight Malaysia’s cultures.

 Satisfied with the murals, just the two of us that early morning, we proceed to have breakfast.
-This time, we go for the famous curry restaurant in Ipoh, Xin Quan Fang.
+This time, we go to the famous curry restaurant in Ipoh, Xin Quan Fang.

 We arrived at 7.30 in the morning, and there’s already a queue.
 Not long, but it’s kinda wow, this early and they queue already.
 Oh ho, this food better be worth it.